-Minta & The Brook Trout is a Lisbon-based band. we’ve been making music for 10+ years.
+Minta & The Brook Trout is a Lisbon-based band. it began as a solo home-made recording venture in 2006, which means this music has been around for about 15 years.

 at this very moment, Minta & The Brook Trout is:

 Mariana Ricardo (vox, bass, ukulele, production),